Johnny Puleo

-In 1941 Johnny tried to leave the Rascals and start his own group.
-The entire new group moved in with Johnny's parents, living and rehearsing in the basement.
-It did not last long, though, because Borrah Minevitch found them and got them working for him again.
+In 1941, following a strike wit Minevitch, Johnny, as well as many other Minevitch Rascals, left the Rascals in attempt to start a different group.
+The entirety of the group had moved in with Johnny's parents, living and rehearsing in their basement.
+The group did not last long, as Minevitch threatened legal action and was able to acquire his players again.

-After Minevitch's death in 1955, Puleo formed his own band, The Harmonica Gang, to avoid conflict with the Paul Baron Rascals, which took over the original band name in 1956.
+Following Minevitch's death in 1955, Puleo formed his own band, The Harmonica Gang, to avoid conflict with the Paul Baron Rascals, which took over the original band name in 1956.
 The group had many albums on Audio Fidelity records starting in 1957, and even released a two record album with the Chimes Family.
 He also acted in several films, most notably Trapeze (1956).
 The Harmonica Gang appeared at top supper clubs throughout the USA, including the famous Latin Quarter in New York and Miami Beach, the Riviera in Las Vegas, Palmer House in Chicago, The Roosevelt in New Orleans, and Twin Coaches in Pittsburgh, as well as venues like the Moulin Rouge and London Palladium overseas.

 Puleo and his five-member band released a series of high-energy light-pop LPs on Audio Fidelity Records.
-His first album was the first LP to be released in a single-tone-arm stereo format in 1958.
+His first album was the first LP to be released in a single-tone-arm stereo format in 1957.
 More (at least seven) albums on the Audio Fidelity label followed well into the 1960s.
-One of his (and their) best performances is "Sabre Dance", With Master Player Dave Doucette Playing The Lead Harmonica, which, along with several of their other tunes, is posted on YouTube.
+One of his (and their) best performances is "Sabre Dance", which featured Dave Doucette on chromatic harmonica, which, along with several of their other tunes, is posted on YouTube.
+In this arrangement the group played the "B" section of the song in 4/4 time versus the original written 3/4 time.

-He died of a heart attack at Holy Cross Hospital in his native Washington, D.C. in 1983.
+Puleo died of a heart attack at Holy Cross Hospital in his native Washington, D.C., in 1983.

 Notable performances

-He performed in front of such notables as the Royal Command in England and the Presidents of the United States and France.
+Puleo performed in front of such notables as the Royal Command in England and the Presidents of the United States and France.
 In addition to his mastery of the harmonica, he was a past master of the art of pantomime and a dramatic actor of considerable ability.
 Puleo made numerous appearances on The Ed Sullivan Show, The Hollywood Palace, Milton Berle's Variety Show and Steve Allen Show.
-You can find many of his videos on youtube.com by simply typing in "johnny puleo" in the Search box at the top of their page.

-Puleo was one of the first performers to introduce America to using the zip code.
-In a TV commercial, he climbed up a small ladder and said, "Now remember, use your zip code," as he pointed to a letter going into the mail box.
+Puleo was an early advocate for use of the zip code within the United States.
+In a mid 1960s TV commercial, he climbed up a small ladder and said, "Now remember, use your zip code," as he pointed to a letter going into the mail box.